jundalisay/superb/content/en/research/sarkar/yogic-treatments/deafness.md

-+++
+---
-title= "Causes of Deafness"
+title: "The Causes of Deafness"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-01-18
+author: "PR Sarkar"
-description= "Deafness is not a disease by itself, unless it is congenital.
+description: "Deafness is not a disease by itself, unless it is congenital.
 It is an after-effect or reaction to some other ailment.
-Therefore one may find innumerable reasons behind deafness." image= "/photos/econ/singer.jpg" linkb= "/research/sarkar/yogic-treatments/cancer" linkbtext= "cancer" linkf= "/research/sarkar/yogic-treatments/diabetes" linkftext= "Diabetes" icon = "/icons/yoga.jpg"
+Therefore one may find innumerable reasons behind deafness"
-+++
+image: "/photos/med/cancer.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms